 Furthermore, Freeman (1984) highlighted that organisations should balance the needs of different stakeholders, which is especially important for National NGOs that must navigate the sometimes-conflicting interests of funders, beneficiaries, and the community.
 Effective transparency and accountability strategies ensure that National NGOs can address these varied interests responsibly, enhancing their reputation and fostering stakeholder loyalty.
 In line with this, Harrison et al. (2019) noted that stakeholder management through transparent and accountable practices contributes to both legitimacy and positive organisational outcomes, which are crucial for National NGOs operating in rural districts like Rukungiri.

 Adhering to Stakeholder Theory, National NGOs in Rukungiri can build stronger, more transparent relationships with their stakeholders, ensuring accountability in all aspects of their operations.
-This strengthens their organisational performance and enhances their ability to deliver sustainable outcomes in the communities they serve.
+This strengthens their organizational performance and enhances their ability to deliver sustainable outcomes in the communities they serve.

 2.2 Empirical Studies